-Phonics is the correspondence between spoken sound (phoneme) and the written letter (grapheme).
-At Britannia, we follow the Read Write Inc programme, which is a phonics approach to both reading and writing.
-This is followed throughout Reception and KS1 and for children in KS2 who continue to need support with phonics and reading.
-Our children are taught in groups of up to twenty children and are assessed regularly to ensure that they are working in the correct group at an appropriate level.
-When the children reach the end of the programme they move into National Curriculum English groups.
+Phonics is the correspondence between the spoken sound (phoneme) and the written letter (grapheme).
+At Britannia, we teach phonics using Read Write Inc. This starts in Reception and continues in KS1.
+The majority of children finish the Read Write Inc programme in Year 2, but it is still used in KS2 to support small groups of children who need to continue to work on their decoding.
+Our children are taught in small groups and are assessed regularly to ensure that they are working in the correct group at an appropriate level.
+When the children reach the end of the programme, they work on Talk4Reading.

 Reading is a fundamental part of a child’s journey and a life-long gift that we can nurture and help flourish.
 At Britannia, we believe that reading should be an enjoyable activity to be shared in class and across the wider school community.
 Our approach to reading begins with the systematic approach to learning phonics, supported by a mixture of phonically de-codable texts and ‘real’ books.
 Once these skills are embedded, we work in partnership with our parents to develop and extend each child’s skill at improving their reading and engaging with the text and author’s craft.
 As well as ample opportunities within the school environment and curriculum, staff dedicate four 30 minute sessions a week to guided reading activities focussed on moving learning forward through the Talk 4 Reading process.
 Our children also have the opportunity to visit the school’s well stocked library each week and share their reading experiences through talk, play and drama.
 We draw upon resources from a range of reading schemes, but have developed our own reading development records.
 We use Read Write Inc in EYFS and Year 1 to teach reading.
 From Year 2 to Year 6 we use Accelerated Reader to help promote a love for reading.